zedlopez/ifm/Examples/CornerOfNoAndWhere.md

 ```

-In fact, as we've already seen, many extra modifications to the display behavior are possible using Basic Screen Effects.
+In fact, as we've already seen, many extra modifications to the display behaviour are possible using Basic Screen Effects.